 Although my time in Marfa was brief, I made sure I got to see and experience as much as possible.
 The people, culture, art, and food are what drew me to the area, and I hope to return someday soon.

-If you are planning a trip to Marfa, or you’ve been to the area, let me know in the comments below!
+If you are planning a trip to Marfa, or you’ve been to the area, let me know in the comments below.
+Are any of your favorite Marfa restaurants missing from the list?
 Would love to know what you plan on seeing or what you loved most about this special desert town.

 This page may contain affiliate links.
 If you click through and make a purchase, we'll earn a small commission, at no additional cost to you.